Exploit-install/PSAttack-1/README.md

-_PS>Attack is available as a beta.
+_PS>Attack is available as a Release Candidate.
 You can see where the project is at and download a precompiled binary of the alpha [here](https://github.com/jaredhaight/psattack/releases/)_

 _It's under heavy, active development.
 Version "1.0" will be released at this years [CarolinaCon](http://www.carolinacon.org).
 I'm writing an ongoing series of articles about where this project is at [here](http://www.psattack.com/tags/psattack/)_